Akeeba Backup

 And toggle the Administrator user permissions - see image.

-These two System Plugins are NOT enabled by default:
+This System Plugin is NOT enabled by default:

-Once enabled it will create a Backup archive prior to running the Joomla!
-Update routine when you select the Joomla!
-CMS Update button at the top of your website's dashboard.
+When enabled it will create a Backup archive BEFORE the Joomla!
+Update routine runs.

 Be aware of two important things when using the Manage Backups screen.